 Now, let's get to the juicy bits.

+Let's use airlines as our example.
 Here's some example slogans that don't work:

 We haven't crashed in a while is not a great slogan.
 And you can't really buy airliners from anybody else.
 It's all utterly undifferentiated.